 (E) The CARB Executive Order number;

-F) Number of vehicles delivered; and
+(F) Number of vehicles delivered;

+(d) For TZEVs delivered for sale in Oregon:

+(A) Manufacturer's ZEV Credit Bank account identifier;

+(B) Model year of vehicle qualifying for credit;

+(C) CARB Executive Order number;

+(D) Date the vehicle was delivered for sale in Oregon, and

 (6) The number of the credits generated and deposited for each qualifying vehicle must be the number of qualifying vehicles multiplied by the applicable multiplier specified in CCR, Title 13, sections 1962, 1962.1 or 1962.2 as appropriate, except the multiplier applied to vehicles produced and delivered for sale in Oregon from January 1, 1999 to January 13, 2004 will be the highest applicable multiplier used by the CARB for the period January 1, 1999 to January 13, 2004.

 (7) A vehicle equivalent credit does not constitute or convey a property right.